 What is Work Order Software?

-Work order software is a solution that allows facilities managers to effectively track and manage all work order information through a single dashboard.
+Work order management software is a solution that helps facilities managers and businesses efficiently organize their work order data through a single dashboard.
+With this software, teams can effectively plan, schedule, manage, and complete work orders for both internal and external clients.
 With a centralized place to create service requests, monitor real-time status updates, track completion, and leave feedback on work performed, location managers can easily manage work orders across a multi-location enterprise.

 Why is Work Order Software So Important?